nickbryan/Gimli/docs/docs/0.1/service-container.md

 <a class="anchor" id="binding"></a>
 ## Binding
 ### Bind
-The most common way to bind a service on the container is to use the `bind` method.
+The most common way to bind a service on the container is to use the `Bind` method.
 The first parameter should be a string that represents the nature of the service; used to resolve the service later.
 The second parameter should be a closure that takes the container as its only parameter and returns an instance of the service.
 ```go